-The board of trustees has formed a number of link trustee roles which enable a clear understanding and oversight of different aspects of governance.
+The board of trustees has a scheme of delegation which enable a clear understanding and oversight of different aspects of governance.
 Link trustees meet with the relevant members of the senior leadership team and middle leaders at least twice per year, during the school day.
 The established link trustee roles are: